2020 Midwest derecho: Meteorological history

 After 8:00 a.m., the storm moved through Sioux City, Iowa, crossing the Big Sioux River and entering western Iowa.
 Heating associated with the daytime hours made for warmer conditions near the ground, allowing strong winds produced by the storms to descend to and reach the surface.
 The storm's winds began to increase considerably after the storm reached west central Iowa at around 10: a.m.
 During this time, some of the derecho's winds spread outward from the storm beneath an atmospheric inversion aloft, spreading to the south and southeast and causing damage over 50 mi away from the storm in areas with minimal rainfall.
 Over the next two hours, the storm traversed central Iowa with a rapid forward speed of up to 60 mph (95 km/h), impacting communities including Ames, Des Moines, and Marshalltown.
 Wind gusts approaching 120 mph were produced by the storm during this period.
-Aloft, the storm was being supported by a rear-inflow jet sporting winds of 80–100 kt (90–115 mph; 150–185 km/h) with the downwind airmass exhibiting convective available potential energy (CAPE) values between 2000–2500 J/kg.
+Aloft, the storm was being supported by a rear-inflow jet sporting winds of 80–100 kn (90–115 mph; 150–185 km/h) with the downwind airmass exhibiting convective available potential energy (CAPE) values between 2000–2500 J/kg.

 At 11:25 a.m., a severe thunderstorm watch tagged as denoting a particularly dangerous situation was issued by the SPC for areas ahead of the storm including central Iowa, southern Wisconsin, northern Illinois, and northwestern Indiana.
 Shortly after, the SPC introduced a Moderate Risk for severe weather in its categorical outlooks for similar areas.
 Around the same time, a counterclockwise vortex developed on the northern end of the storm, resulting in the storm attaining a bow-like structure with its strongest winds at the apex of this shape.
-University of Oklahoma meteorologist and tornado expert Stephen Corfidi remarked that the vortex was "one of the most distinctive ones of that size" he had ever saw.
+University of Oklahoma meteorologist and tornado expert Stephen Corfidi remarked that the vortex was "one of the most distinctive ones of that size" he had ever seen.
 The core of stronger winds tracked east at speeds of 65–70 mph (110–130 km/h) and bore faster wind speeds.
 The derecho was at its strongest when it moved across the Cedar Rapids area of eastern Iowa.
 Based on the severity of damage observed, the NWS estimated that wind gusts of 130–140 mph impacted parts of Benton and Linn counties in Iowa, including downtown Cedar Rapids and Marion.
 These winds diminished slightly as the derecho approached the Mississippi River, though gusts of 80–100 mph remained widespread.
 The more extreme corridor of wind gusts transitioned into a broader swath of 60–70 mph winds as the storm moved across northern Illinois and northwestern Indiana between 2–5 p.m.
 Despite the weakening of straight-line winds, the atmospheric environment became more conducive for tornadogenesis during this time.
 This resulted in several brief EF0 and EF1 tornadoes developing over northern Illinois and Indiana.
 The derecho's winds continued to lessen as the storm tracked farther east, weakening below damaging levels shortly after 7 p.m. as the storm was moving into Ohio and Michigan.